The legend of Francesco Totti in ten chapters

 After over 750 Roma appearances and 300 goals, the boy from Porta Metronia is finally bowing out, stepping out onto the Stadio Olimpico turf for the final time against Genoa on Sunday.

+Roma won 3-2, with Totti making his entrance as a second-half substitute.

-The 40-year-old Totti leaves with a legacy that cannot be reflected in shining trophies behind glass cabinets.
+The 40-year-old leaves with a legacy that cannot be reflected in shining trophies behind glass cabinets.

 Here is a seventh-generation Roman who was pulling on the iconic Giallorossi shirt before many of his current teammates were even born.